OctopusDeploy/docs/docs/guides/use-the-team-foundation-build-custom-task/index.md

 :::success
 **Manually installing the extension (not recommended)** If you want to make changes to the build task that might not be appropriate for everyone, you can download and manually install the build task yourself.
-See [Manually install the Build Task (not recommended)](/docs/home/guides/use-the-team-foundation-build-custom-task/manually-install-the-build-task-(not-recommended).md) for details.
+SeeÂ [Manually install the Build Task (not recommended)](/docs/home/guides/use-the-team-foundation-build-custom-task/manually-install-the-build-task-(not-recommended).md)Â for details.
 :::

 # Add a Connection to Octopus Deploy